 Oddly enough, you’re not alone (not your distaste of pickles - you’re in a clear minority there).
 In fact, a considerable majority (between 50-90%) of pregnant women experience food cravings at some point during their pregnancy.
-While that may be a healthy majority, these cravings might not always be the most healthy foods.
+While that may be a healthy majority, these cravings might not always be the most healthy foods items.

 Nonetheless, weird pregnancy cravings are a fun part of your pregnancy, especially once you realize you’re not crazy for craving eggs in the middle of the night.
 There are truly good reasons why you may be itching for those eggs - but we’ll talk about that shortly.